irsk0808/ublue/README.md

 ujust enroll-secure-boot-key
 ```

-To fully utilize hardware video acceleration on Firefox, set the following settings in about:config
+To fully utilize hardware video acceleration on Firefox, set the following setting in about:config
 ```
 media.ffmpeg.vaapi.enabled=true
 ```